WebOrigami/docs/content/async-tree/SyncMap.md

 ## Limitations

 `SyncMap` can be generally used as a drop-in replacement for `Map`.
-One situation where `SyncMap` will not work as expected is with the JavaScript function [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Window/structuredClone). `structuredClone` will accept a `Map` object but will directly accesses a map's built-in storage.
+One situation where `SyncMap` will not work as expected is with the JavaScript function [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Window/structuredClone). `structuredClone` will accept a `Map` object but will directly access the map's built-in storage.
 If you pass a `SyncMap` to `structuredClone`, the function will not call your `get()` or `keys()` methods, and the cloned result will be an empty `Map`.

 ## API